88pramodbhat/-SOLIVITA-CITY/README.md

 - **Praveen Angadi** (548)
 - **Rohit** (546)
 - **Pramod** (547)
-- **Shivtej** (ID not available)
+- **Shivtej** ()

 ---

 ### About Suryakshetra
-**Suryakshetra** is a visionary city concept designed for sustainable, smart, and green urban living.
+**SOLIVITA CITY** is a visionary city concept designed for sustainable, smart, and green urban living.
 It aims to provide modern infrastructure while preserving the environment and enhancing quality of life.

 ---